rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/imbalance_supervised_learning.rst

 This example demonstrates how to use stable-SSL to train a supervised model on CIFAR10 with class imbalance.

 ..
-GENERATED FROM PYTHON SOURCE LINES 5-130
+GENERATED FROM PYTHON SOURCE LINES 5-129

 .. code-block:: Python

     import hydra
-    from omegaconf import DictConfig
+    import numpy as np
     import torch
     import torch.nn.functional as F
     import torchvision
+    from omegaconf import DictConfig
     from torchvision import transforms

     import stable_ssl as ssl
     from stable_ssl.supervised import Supervised
-    import numpy as np

     class MyCustomSupervised(Supervised):